Spiders impress with their eight eyes and eight legs. Their

 #1 of 9

-Using parabolic mathematics, this work conveys the effect that the perception of society has on our self-image.
+Using parabolic mathematics, this work conveys the effect that

 BODY OBSESSED WORLD